zecookiez/AdventOfCode2022/comments.md

 - Day 12: New personal best on both parts haha that was insane!
 Gambled on a grid breadth-first search problem showing up and got rewarded with some crazy points today

 - Day 13: Could not fix a bug in time for points...
 This should've been a simple day to get some points.

+- Day 14: PTSD from 2018, spent a bit too much time laughing at the problem.
+Also couldn't upload this in time because I had to go sleep early for an exam the following morning.